What Clinical Research Really Shows About Probiotics and C. diff Recovery

 For decades, Bacillus probiotics have been studied around the world for their ability to support intestinal balance, reduce antibiotic-associated diarrhea, and strengthen immune defenses.

-More recently, clinical and laboratory studies have shown that specific Bacillus strains can produce antimicrobial compounds that directly inhibit C. difficile and help neutralize its toxins.
+More recently, specific Bacillus strains have been shown in laboratory and preclinical research to produce antimicrobial compounds that may inhibit C. difficile and interact with its toxins.

 Evidence From Bacillus Studies

-• Bacillus coagulans – In clinical studies, B. coagulans supplementation was associated with improved symptoms in C. difficile colitis, including reduced colon inflammation, better stool consistency, and improved overall outcomes.⁵ It was also reported to lower recurrence rates when given after vancomycin treatment.⁶
+- Bacillus coagulans – In clinical studies, B. coagulans supplementation was associated with improvements in markers and symptoms observed in C. difficile colitis, including reduced colon inflammation, better stool consistency, and improved overall outcomes.⁵ It was also associated with lower recurrence rates when given after vancomycin treatment.⁶

-• Bacillus clausii — Research shows B. clausii produces an antimicrobial compound called clausin that can inhibit C. difficile and other Gram-positive bacteria.⁷ Other studies found it can create an enzyme that breaks down C. difficile toxins, providing protection against intestinal damage.⁸
+- Bacillus clausii — Research shows B. clausii produces an antimicrobial compound called clausin that has demonstrated inhibitory activity against C. difficile and other Gram-positive bacteria in research models.⁷ It has been shown in research models to produce enzymes that may help break down C. difficile toxins, providing protection against intestinal damage.⁸

 Bacillus and Recurrent C. difficile Study Results